HRTFformer: A Spatially-Aware Transformer for Individual HRTF Upsampling in Immersive Audio Rendering: Experiments

 \subsection{Tasks and Dataset}

 We evaluated our model on the SONICOM HRTF dataset~\cite{engel2023sonicom,poole2025extended} under four sparsity levels—using 3, 5, 19, and 100 initial sampling points.
-To comprehensively assess performance, we employed both spatial cue metrics, including LSD, ILD, and ITD, which reflect the accuracy of binaural spatial cues crucial for externalization and spatial clarity, as well as perceptual localization metrics, which estimate how well listeners can localise sound sources based on the reconstructed HRTFs.
-Our model was compared against nine baselines, including algorithmic (non-ML) methods such as barycentric interpolation, SH and SUpDEq~\cite{arend2019spatial} methods, and deep learning models such as AE-GAN~\cite{hu2024hrtf} and Kalimotxo~\cite{hogg2025listener}.
+To comprehensively assess performance, we employed several spatial cue metrics, including LSD, ILD, and ITD, which reflect the accuracy of binaural localisation cues, as well as perceptual localization metrics, which estimate how well listeners can localise sound sources based on the reconstructed HRTFs.
+Our model was compared against nine baselines, including interpolation (non-ML) methods such as barycentric interpolation, SH and SUpDEq~\cite{arend2019spatial} methods, and deep learning models such as AE-GAN~\cite{hu2024hrtf} and Kalimotxo~\cite{arevalo2025spatial}.